mgoold/ds_work/docs/jupyter_ds_templates/grid_search_hyperopt.md

 1. speed of selection, because it isn't trying every value in a list you give it.
 2. precision of selection, because it can find any value within the range you set, rather than a specific value in a list (which might be less optimal).

 But what to set for the suggested ranges?
 I'm sure there's a math-proven approach for range selection, but I confess I used ranges I found on the internet for similar modeling problems.
-If the hyperopt parameter value selected happened to be at the end point of the range, I widened the range and re-ran.
+If the hyperopt parameter value selected happened to be at the end point of the range, I widened the range and re-ran, to ensure I wasn't constraining hyperopt from finding the optimal point.

 Process is as follows: